-Reps 8 - 10, use appropriately weighted dumbbells for your level, to acquire the given reps.
+Reps 8 - 10, select appropriately weighted dumbbells for your athletic level, to achieve your rep range.

-This exercise: has simple mechanics of pressing, using a bench with a good back support, start with dumbells lightly touching the shoulders, begin pressing simultaneously to the top-overhead as shown, return to start and repeat.
-Always use smooth uniformaity and control in all shoulder exercises.
+This exercise: has simple mechanics of pressing, using a bench with a good back support, start with dumbbells lightly touching the shoulders, begin pressing simultaneously to the top-overhead as shown, return to start and repeat.
+Always use smooth, uniform-control in all shoulder exercises.

-Note: keep in mind in the beginner's weight training routine as mentioned: when you begin to feel fatigue and weariness from exercises, it's time to consider tossing in the towel and calling it a night!
+Note: keep in mind in the beginner's weight training routine as mentioned; as you begin to feel fatigue and weariness from the exercises, it's time to consider tossing in the towel and calling it a day!

 The repetitions and exercises are geared around compound movements.
 These are demanding in the beginning until you become conditioned, stay focused and always adjust the weight to your lifting level.